Jordan Peterson: Career

-From 2011, TVOntario's The Agenda featured Peterson as an essayist and panelist on psychologically relevant cultural issues.
+Peterson's areas of interest span many subdisciplines, most notably psychopharmacology, the psychology of religion, personality psychology, and political psychology.
 For most of his career, Peterson maintained a clinical practice, seeing about 20 people a week.
 He has been active on social media, and in September 2016 he released a series of videos in which he criticized Bill C-16.
-As a result of new projects, he decided to put the clinical practice on hold in 2017 and temporarily stopped teaching as of 2018.
-In February 2018, Peterson entered into a promise with the College of Psychologists of Ontario after a professional misconduct complaint about his communication and the boundaries he sets with his patients.
+As a result of new projects, he decided to put the clinical practice on hold in 2017, and temporarily stopped teaching as of 2018.

+In February 2018, Peterson entered into an agreement with the College of Psychologists of Ontario (CPO) after a professional misconduct complaint about his communication and the boundaries he sets with his patients.
 The college did not consider a full disciplinary hearing necessary and accepted Peterson entering into a three-month undertaking to work on prioritizing his practice and improving his patient communications.
 Peterson had no prior disciplinary punishments or restrictions on his clinical practice.
-In 2023, the college ordered Peterson to undergo social media communication coaching, following concerns about his public comments.
-Peterson denied any wrongdoing and filed for judicial review.

-Regarding the topic of religion and God, Bret Weinstein moderated a debate between Peterson and Sam Harris at the Orpheum Theatre in Vancouver in June 2018.
-In July, the two debated the subject again, this time moderated by Douglas Murray, at the 3Arena in Dublin and The O2 Arena in London.
-In April 2019, Peterson debated Slavoj Žižek at the Sony Centre in Toronto over happiness under capitalism versus Marxism.
+In March 2020, the CPO's Inquiries, Complaints and Reports Committee (ICRC) investigated statements made by Peterson which were alleged to be "transphobic, sexist, racist" and "not in keeping with any clinical understanding of mental health".
+They concluded their investigation without making any orders but expressed concern that "the manner and tone in which Dr. Peterson espouses his public statements may reflect poorly on the profession of psychology" and advised him to "offer [his] opinions and comments in a respectful tone in order to avoid a negative perception toward the profession of psychology."

-In the fall of 2021, Peterson resigned from the employment of the University of Toronto, becoming professor emeritus.
-In May 2022, he became chancellor of Ralston College, a liberal arts education project.
+In the fall of 2021, Peterson retired from the University of Toronto, becoming professor emeritus.
+In May 2022, he became chancellor of the newly launched Ralston College, an unaccredited liberal arts education project.
+Along with Baroness Stroud and John Anderson, Peterson founded the Alliance for Responsible Citizenship in June 2023.
+He hosted its international conference in October of that year.